emvi/null/README.md

 go get github.com/emvi/null
 ```

+Note that from 1.3 on "null" requires Go version 1.13 or newer.

 ## Usage

 Here is a short example demonstrating the string type.
 The other types (int64, float64 and bool) work in the same manner.